Residence Life Policies

-Students will be notified as to the appropriate move in dates for the beginning of the academic year, after semester break and vacation periods.
+Students will be notified as to the appropriate move in dates for the beginning of the academic year and after semester break and vacation periods.
 Notification will be in writing each semester.
-The dates and times are inflexible due to the fact that the residence halls close and there is no staff coverage during these times.
+The dates and times are inflexible because the residence halls close and there is no staff coverage during these times.
 Residents may not arrive earlier or leave later than the designated times.
 See also Check-Out Procedures.

 Large numbers of students living together often create noise and general disturbances inside and outside the residence areas.
 All must consider the other residents and must honor the request of any resident or staff member when asked that loud noises (radios, TVs, etc.) be turned down.